mackenzie hodgson logo cog

 “To me, Honda has always been the benchmark for all the manufacturers.
 Growing up, Honda always seemed to make the fastest and most reliable bikes.
 Nowadays it seems like everyone has caught up.
 Having said that, in the world of MotoGP, Marc Marquez and Honda have dominated over the past six seasons.

-“I raced Hondas a few times in my career and won my first ever British championship on board a RS125 Honda in 1992 (I still have the bike).
+“I raced Hondas a few times in my career and won my first ever British championship onboard a RS125 Honda in 1992 (I still have the bike).
 I then went on to race in the 125 world championships in 1993 and 1994.
-I loved my little RS Honda, they did everything you wanted them to do.
+I loved my little RS Honda; they did everything you wanted them to do.
 Unfortunately, back then you didn’t have much power, only around 40bhp, so you had to ride the wheels off them which was a lot of fun.

 “The next time I rode for Honda was in 2008 and 2009.
-I was racing in America at the time and it was an absolute honour to ride for the official America Honda team.
-Their workshops were very impressive as on one side you had the road race team and the other was the Motocross/Supercross team.
+I was racing in America at the time, and it was an absolute honour to ride for the official America Honda team.
+Their workshops were very impressive as on one side you had the road race team, and the other was the Motocross/Supercross team.
 I can’t lie, I spent most of my time on the off-road side ogling the trick factory parts and was always trying to blag stuff for my motocross bike.
 They were great times!”

 Honda are one of the most recognisable bike manufacturers in the world with a huge range of bikes to choose from.
-And whether you have the Honda CBR125, CBR1000RR or the legendary Goldwing, Mackenzie Hodgson is able to provide the Honda bike insurance you need to get your pride and joy on the road.
+And whether you have the Honda CBR125, CBR1000RR or the legendary Goldwing, Mackenzie Hodgson aims to provide the Honda bike insurance you need to get your pride and joy on the road.

 Soichiro Honda’s fledgling motorcycle business, based in a wooden shed in Hamamatsu, had a rather grand name: the Honda Technical Research Institute.
 But the debut machine that he built in 1947 was contrastingly down-to-earth.
 The Model A held a 50cc two-stroke engine in a bicycle frame with no suspension.
 Its single horsepower gave a top speed of about 20mph, and its smoky exhaust led to that first Honda being nicknamed the Chimney.

 Simple as the Model A was, in some ways it was typical of the sophisticated bikes that would follow.
-It might have been smoky, due to the turpentine-based fuel common in Japan after the end of World War II.
-More importantly, the Model A was well-engineered, reliable and competitively priced.
+It might have been smoky due to the turpentine-based fuel common in Japan after the end of World War II.
+More importantly, the Model A was well-engineered, reliable, and competitively priced.

 Honda-san was then aged 41, and already an experienced engineer and businessman, having built up a successful company manufacturing propellers and piston rings before selling it for a substantial sum.
 In 1949, he and his 20 employees produced their first complete bike: the 98cc two-stroke Model D, or “Dream”.
 Sales were good, progress was rapid and by 1953 the firm had developed the more sophisticated Model J Benly, whose 90cc four-stroke single-cylinder engine design was inspired by Germany’s NSU.

 The first Honda to make an impact in export markets was the 250cc CB72 of the early 1960s.
-The sporty 250cc parallel twin made a useful 24bhp, and was held in a tubular steel frame.
+The sporty 250cc parallel twin made a useful 24bhp and was held in a tubular steel frame.
 With a top speed of 90mph and good handling, the CB72 was a match for many larger British bikes.
 It was also reliable and oil tight, and did much for Honda’s growing reputation, which was further boosted by Mike Hailwood’s 250cc world championship win in 1961.

 Honda’s spectacular racing success in the smaller classes was important for the growing firm, but even more vital was the success of the humble C100 Super Cub that was launched in 1958.
 Combining scooter-style full enclosure with large wheels and an engine placed in the conventional motorbike position instead of under the seat, the Super Cub offered convenience, economy, reliability, cleanliness and even style.
 Boosted by the famous advertising line “You meet the nicest people on a Honda”, it became the best-selling motorcycle of all time.
 Honda began its attack on the big-bike market in 1965, with the CB450 parallel twin, which sold slowly.
 But that certainly wasn’t true of the CB750 with which Honda stunned the motorcycle world in 1969.